Ozzi48/skenariolabs-buildingsmap/README.md

-BuildinsMap
+##BuildingsMap

 An application used to check buildings on the map by address and add, update or delete this buildings in profile.
-Built with React, Redux, JavaScript, and Styled Components.
+Built with React, Redux, JavaScript, Styled Components and CSS.

 ## Project Screen Shot(s)
 ![project screen 1](https://finstudy.lt/GitScreen1.png)